gammasoft71/Examples_wxWidgets/README.md

 [RichTextBox](src/CommonControls/RichTextBox) Shows how to create a RichTextBox widget with wxRichTextCtrl.

+[RichToolTip](src/CommonControls/RichToolTip) Shows how to create a RichToolTip widget with wxRichToolTip.

 [ScrollBar](src/CommonControls/ScrollBar) Shows how to create a ScrollBar widget with wxScrollBar.

+[SearchCtrl](src/CommonControls/SearchCtrl) Shows how to create a SearchCtrl widget with wxSearchCtrl.

+[Slider](src/CommonControls/Slider) Shows how to create a Slider widget with wxSlider.

 [SpinCtrl](src/CommonControls/SpinCtrl) Shows how to create a SpinCtrl widget with wxSpinCtrl.